-New corporate deals which have been assessed for social and environmental risks during the reporting period.
+New NIBC Bank corporate deals which have been assessed for social and environmental risks during the reporting period.
 A deal may include one or more underlying facilities with different tenors as part of a deal or loan structure.
 Amendments to existing deals are excluded from this figure.

-Stakeholders view this as a material indicator in regard to our climate risk, human rights and business ethics in our financings.
-Sustainability impacts and good corporate governance are among the financial and non-financial aspects taken into consideration during NIBC's corporate client engagement and financing decision processes.
+Stakeholders view this as a material indicator in regard to climate resilience & environment, human rights and business conduct.
+Sustainability impacts and good corporate governance are among the financial and non-financial aspects taken into consideration during NIBC Bank's corporate client engagement and financing decision processes.

-Screenings were performed by Corporate Banking account managers as part of NIBC's ongoing and mandatory due diligence process using a third party toolkit system.
+Screenings were performed by Corporate Banking account managers as part of NIBC Bank's ongoing and mandatory due diligence process using a third party toolkit system.